KasperKnop/WEB1/docs/index.md

 ### Skills

-Upon course completion, students will have gained skills to:
+You will gain the skills to:

 -   Create the structure of a web page with basic HTML elements and attributes.
 -   Create a responsive layout using flow, flexbox, grid, and media queries.